elena19m/cloud-courses/website/docs/common/helm/_versioning.md

 appVersion: "1.16.0"
 ```

-Once the version has been updated, let's update the `index.html` page by modifing its parameter value in `values.yaml`:
+Once the version has been updated, let's update the `index.html` page by modifying its parameter value in `values.yaml`:

 ```shell-session
 student@lab-helm:~/nginx-advance$ cat values.yaml